What is KIPP and how was it started?

 What is KIPP Indy?

 KIPP Indy Public Schools is a network of college-preparatory, public charter schools that prepares students in underserved communities to succeed in college and in life.
-We currently educate students acroos two schools, an elementary school and a middle school in the Martindale-Brightwood neighborhood. .
-We are part of the national KIPP network of 209 schools in 23 states and the District of Columbia, educating over 88,000 students.
+Founded in 2004, we currently educate 800 students across two schools, an elementary school and a middle school in the Martindale-Brightwood neighborhood.
+We will open KIPP Indy Legacy High in the fall of 2019 with 9th grade, ultimately educating 1,500 students in grades K-12 in our community.
+We are part of the national KIPP network of 224 schools in 20 states and the District of Columbia, educating nearly 100,000 students.

 Why should I send my child to KIPP Indy?

 KIPP Indy offers students growing up in Indianapolis a quality education that sets them on a path for future success.
-A longer school day allows for students to have more time in the classroom to acquire the academic knowledge and skills to prepare them for competitive high schools and colleges.
+A longer school day allows for students to have more time in the classroom to acquire the academic knowledge and skills to prepare them for competitive colleges.
 KIPP Indy is unique in that it offers a college preparatory education with extensive services and support through the KIPP through College Program.
 KIPP Through College supports KIPP Indy alumni on their journey to a college degree, helping them navigate the application process, access financial aid, connect to summer internships, and build the advocacy and decision-making skills needed to persist and graduate.
-Nationally, students who attend KIPP schools graduate college at a higher rate than the U.S. average across all income levels, and a rate 4 times higher than the low-income average.
+Nationally, students who attend KIPP schools graduate college at a higher rate than the U.S. average across all income levels, and a rate 3 times higher than the low-income average.
+We believe deeply that every student is capable of learning and set high expectations for all of our students while fostering a loving and welcoming school environment.

 What grades does KIPP Indy offer?